-Strategically using sales promotions help support a variety of business interests and keep your existing audience engaged with your offers.
+Strategically using sales promotions helps support a variety of business interests and keep your existing audience engaged with your offers.

 The downside of sales promotions is that some businesses suffer from becoming overly dependent on them in an effort to boost sales.
 As a result, they enter a precarious short-term marketing cycle and struggle to plan for long-term goals and growth.

 Take the “sales promotion trap” as an example.
 If you consistently run promotions, your consumers may come to expect them and only buy products or services when they’re on promotion.
 This can work to:

 Howard Freidman, former CEO of Aptela (Now Vonage Business) speaks to this pain point: